Latin Casino: Theatre

-In 1978, the Latin Casino finally closed following a period of strong popular success.
-It was an indication of an end of an era and a symbol of the evolution of pop culture.
-Five months later, at the height of the disco craze, it reopened as an exotic disco club, Emerald City.
-Success was short-lived and it was converted to a venue for progressive rock bands.
-It finally closed in December 1982 and was later demolished for commercial use.

 Also in 1978, with nightclubs in a general state of decline and competition from casinos in Atlantic City imminent, the Latin Casino was converted to a disco called Emerald City that boasted a neon light show over the dance floor that cost in excess of one million dollars.
 After a couple years Emerald City shifted from disco to rock club, hosting major and up-and-coming acts of the time such as The Rolling Stones, James Brown & The Famous Flames (who recorded their 1967 album, Live at The Garden, there), Aerosmith, The Ramones, Ultravox, Talking Heads, Elvis Costello, Alice Cooper, Madonna, The B-52's, The Go-Go's, Squeeze, Joan Jett, Dire Straits, The Romantics, UB40, Joe Jackson, Cyndi Lauper, The Psychedelic Furs, George Thorogood & the Destroyers, Blue Öyster Cult, and Prince on his debut tour.
 The Cure played their first ever U.S. show at this venue on April 10, 1980.
 It was torn down in the mid-1980s after a fire.
 The headquarters of Subaru of America was then built on the site, opening in 1986.
 Upon Subaru moving their headquarters to Camden in 2018, their former headquarters were demolished throughout May 2019.

 In November 2019, the club was recreated for the setting of a scene in Martin Scorsese's film The Irishman.